HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 If you have paid for services we agreed to cover, you can request reimbursement for the amount you paid.
 We can adjust your deductible, copayment or cost sharing to reimburse you.

 To request reimbursement for a covered service, you need a copy of the detailed claim from your provider.
-You also need to submit an explanation of why you paid for the covered services along with the member reimbursement claim form posted at Ambetter.homestatehealth.com under “Member Resources”.
+You also need to submit the copy of the member reimbursement claim form (PDF) posted at Ambetter.homestatehealth.com under “Member Resources”.
 Send all the documentation to us at the following address:

 Ambetter from Home State Health

 Attn: Claims Department

 After getting your claim, we will let you know we have received it, begin an investigation and request all items necessary to resolve the claim.
 We will do this in 30 days or less.

 We will notify you, in writing, that we have either accepted or rejected your claim for processing within 30 business days as well.
 If we are unable to come to a decision about your claim within 30 business days, we will let you know and explain why we need additional time.

 We will accept or reject your claim no later than 30 days after we receive it.
 If we reject your claim, the notice will state the reason why.
 If we agree to pay all or part of your claim, we will pay it no later than the 29 business days after the notice has been made.